24 Countries Where You Can Live for $750 Per Month [Full List]

 Paraguay is another cheap country to live in as an expat or DN.
 You will cover the basic needs for as low as $500 each month, which leaves you with at least $250 for entertainment and other expenses.
 Pretty cool!

-If you choose the smaller cities in the country (I am a big fan of San Pedro, for example), your money will bring you more.
-For the same monthly budget, you can rent a one-bedroom apartment.
+Rent: In Asunción, $300 gets you a studio.
+If you choose the smaller cities in the country (I am a big fan of San Pedro, for example), your money will bring you more – expect to get a cozy one-bedroom for the same price.

 4. Peru